 PubMed [also known as MEDLINE]

-developed by the National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM), is the first database of choice for searching the human medical research literature.
+developed by the National Library of Medicine (NLM), is the first database of choice for searching the human medical research literature.
 Covers 90+ veterinary journals.
 Using the Purdue Libraries link to PubMed provides direct links into the Libraries' online journals.
 [Coverage: 1946 to current].

 -- also has a Single Citation Matcher to help figure out partial references.